Applying from outside the UK

 The most common reason for a visa refusal is not meeting the financial requirements.
 You are required to hold tuition fees and maintenance for a period of 28 days and the University will ask to see your documentation prior to issuing a CAS letter.
 Please take time to read the information contained in the ‘Financial documentation' section below.

-If you are a non EEA or Swiss National, and are coming to the UK to study a full time programme for six months or more, then you must apply to the Home Office for entry clearance (visa) before leaving your home country.
-In most cases you will need to obtain a Tier 4 (General) visa.
+If you are not an EEA or Swiss national, and you are coming to the UK to study a full time programme for six months or more, then you must apply to the Home Office for entry clearance (visa) before leaving your home country.
+In most cases you will need to obtain a student visa.

-Students coming to study for less than six months will also need a Tier 4 (General) visa if they want the right to work, or if they intend to undertake a secondary course in the UK straight after.
-It is also advisable to apply for Tier 4 if you still have part of your programme to complete and that programme was longer than six months.
+Students coming to study for less than six months will also need a student visa if they want the right to work, or if they intend to undertake a secondary course in the UK straight after.
+It is also advisable to apply for a student visa if you still have part of your programme to complete and that programme was longer than six months.
 If you are returning for a Viva only, you may wish to consider the Short Term Study visa.

-A thorough guide on making a Tier 4 (General) visa application can be found on the United Kingdom Council for International Students Association (UKCISA) website: We recommend the following pages: 'Eligibility and Requirements and 'Making a Tier 4 (General) application outside the UK'.
+A thorough guide on making a student visa application can be found on the United Kingdom Council for International Students Association (UKCISA) website: We recommend the following pages: 'Eligibility and Requirements and 'Making a student visa application outside the UK'.
 We advise that you take time to read this information carefully before making your application.
-It is also recommended that you read the Tier 4 Policy Guidance which is published on the Home Office website: Home Office Tier 4 Policy Guidance.
+It is also recommended that you read the Student and Child Policy Guidance which is published on the Home Office website: Home Office student policy guidance

-For students applying for a new programme a Tier 4 Visa application can only be made within the three months before your programme start date as noted on your CAS.
+For students applying for a new programme, a student visa application can be made up to six months before the programme start date on your CAS letter.
 Any application made before this point will automatically be refused.

-You should apply for a Tier 4 (General) Visa in the country of which you are a national or where you legally live.
+You should apply for a student visa in the country of which you are a national or where you legally live.
 In most cases, the application form should be completed online.
 If you are applying from North Korea then you will need to complete the paper VAF9 form and the VAF9 Appendix 8 form and follow the process outlined on the Home Office website.

 The International Student Advice Office have created a guidance document on how to answer some of the key questions in the form.
-This is not an exhastive list, however if anything remains unclear please do not hesitate to contact us.
+This is not an exhastive list, so if anything remains unclear, please do not hesitate to contact us.

 The University of Sheffield, in collaboration with the Home Office, has produced the following videos to offer an insight into the visa application process.
 Please click on the link to view the video on Vimeo:

-The current fee for a Tier 4 (General) visa is £348 (or local currency equivalent).
+The current fee for a student visa is £348 (or local currency equivalent).

-The charge has been set at £300 for students and for their dependants, and will be applied to all applications for a visa for longer than six months if applying from outside the UK.
-The £300 is a pro rata annual fee based on the length of time that the Student or Student Dependant visa is granted for.
-Part years will be charged at £150 if less than six months, and £300 if between six months and 12 months duration.
+The charge has been set at £470 for students and for their dependants, and will be applied to all applications for a visa for longer than six months if applying from outside the UK.
+The £470 is a pro rata annual fee based on the length of time that the student or student dependant visa is granted for.
+Part years will be charged at £235 if less than six months, and £470 if between six months and 12 months duration.

 Further information can be found on the UKVI website: Immigration health surcharge: information for migrants.